All-on-4® (Same day teeth)

 Implant Supported Denture

-Dental implants are used to replace one or more missing teeth.
-Due to their stability and durability, only 4 implants are enough to support an entire denture, so even if you have lost the majority of your teeth you can still benefit from the advantages of dental implants with an implant- supported denture.
-Having an implant supported denture can give you back the ability to chew and smile like you would with your natural teeth.
+Due to their stability and durability, only four implants are enough to support an entire denture, so even if you have lost most of your teeth, you can still benefit from the advantages of dental implants with an implant-supported denture.
+An implant-supported denture can give you back the ability to chew and smile like you would with your natural teeth.

 Read More